Buying at auction

 Auction is a way of selling property through intensive advertising media designed to capture the maximum attention of customers within a set time frame.
 The process is a means of purchasing/selling real estate through public negotiations to determine the true market value of the property at that time.

-What is the reserve price?
+What does the reserve price mean?

 Will the auctioneer be bidding on behalf of the Client?

 An auctioneer can make what we call a vendor bid.
 Often the first bid is a vendor bid if purchasers are reluctant to start an auction.
 If, during the auction, an auctioneer does make a vendor bid they must declare it to all attendees so that everyone is absolutely clear that they have done so.

 How do I bid at the property auction?

 The auctioneer will ask for an opening bid and will then nominate the increments by which the bidding can be raised.
 To make a bid, simply attract the attention of the auctioneer by:

 - Nodding your head when you catch the auctioneer's eye.

 If you are the successful bidder, you will be asked to pay the 10% deposit and sign the auction contract.

 Yes, in most cases you can, under the following conditions: